alphagov/government-service-design-manual/service-manual/agile/writing-user-stories.md

 ###Actor
 Being specific about the actor will help you to break down interactions into logical chunks.

-Sometimes the actor will be a user of your service, or the actor will be an administrator, technician or manager within your organisation.
+Sometimes the actor will be a user of your service, or the actor will be an administrator, technician or manager in your organisation.

 Make sure you already have a good understanding of your users from your initial project work or existing research.
 If not, take the time to develop that understanding.